axelchalon/axelchalon.github.io/0-book-review/_posts/2025-04-26-clear-thinking-shane-parrish-summary.md

 # Urgency
 - Urgency/intentionality: imagine you're spending $1000 an hour for the time spent with that person.
 Cut to the chase and make the most of it.
 ^
-- Memento Mori.
+- <a name="^memento-mori"></a>Memento Mori.
 What would you regret if this was your last day?
 Savor daily pleasures instead of waiting for "big-ticket items" to make you happy.
 Practices of joy.
 	- "Not what matters in the moment, but what matters in life." — don't chase the wrong things.